onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 Invokes an editor of [permissions](data.md#permissions) assigned to the file — [POSIX](data.md#posix-permissions) or [Access Control List (ACL)](data.md#access-control-lists).
-Each file can use only one of the permission types at the same time, and the currently applied one is selected using the **Permissions type** toggle.
+You can assign only one permission type to each file at a time.
+To select the currently applied permission type, use the **Permissions type** toggle.

-POSIX permissions are the default permissions set for each file and can be edited using the octal representation field or by manipulating the checkboxes.
+Edit the POSIX permissions for each file by using the octal representation field or manipulating the checkboxes.

 ![POSIX permissions of file](../../images/user-guide/web-file-browser/feature-permissions-posix.png#screenshot)